Juice Bar Profit and Loss Statement | Juice Bar Experts

 If you don’t know how much money you’re making or losing, then you don’t really know your business.
+Your juice bar profit and loss statement is key to knowing your numbers.
 I say that because I have seen new business owners make this mistake so many times.

 I was recently consulting with a women whose juice bar has been open for five months.
 She was just getting to the point where she was making enough to pay her staff, but still not making a profit.
 The more questions I began to ask her about her numbers, the more I realized that she didn’t really know them.

 This is not acceptable no matter what stage of the business you are at.
 You could literally be selling a product that isn’t making money and not know it.
 I have seen a lot of people not survive the first phase of their business because they weren’t on top of their financials.

 One of the first outside people you should hire, if you don’t start out with one, is an accountant.
 You can get someone good to manage your books for only a few hundred dollars a month and it will be well worth your money.

 The main point I want to make here is that you want to be as aware of your financial situation as possible.
 You can create systems where you are getting even daily printouts of your numbers.

 Here is an example of my financials from a specific month at one of my Los Angeles locations: